In the cover story are the following items: Many social historians

 Earlier, the almost universal interest in the subject was kept private in the mistaken belief that no one else shared it.
 The internet exploded that belief.
 Primary credit can be given to those early Internet pioneers, Patches' Place, Thomas's Water Resources Page and Monty's Watersports Forum.
 The news group, alt.sex.fetish. watersports could have played a part, but it was over-whelmed with spam.

-Just last month, the Surgeon General of the United States stated publicly that young women need to be taught in school to practice safe water sports and thus avoid the urinary tract infections which have become epidemic the past few years.
+Just last month, the Surgeon General of the United States stated publicly that young women need to be taught in school to practice safe water sports and bladder holding, thus avoid the urinary tract infections which have become epidemic the past few years.

 "It's O.K. to let your bladder fill up over an afternoon and evening's partying, looking forward to the pleasure that you can receive when you snuggle with your boy friend, but you must empty your bladder before going to bed," said Surgeon General Robertson.

 Some women have learned to hold their bladders and expand their capacity to well over a liter, which allows them to go up to 36 hours without voiding.
 This practice, called 'Sallying' by many (the reference is obscure), may be fun, but there is a consequence that they should consider: an increased risk of urinary tract infection.